About the Program

 I have applied to the program.
 When will I hear whether I have been accepted?

 Applicants will be notified of their status within 90 days of the deadline date.
-Notifications are sent via email to the Applicant, PI and Administrative Contact.
+Notifications are sent via email to the applicant, PI, and administrative contact.

 How are awarded proposals selected?

-Proposals are reviewed by a panel from the academic and professional worlds who independently evaluate the proposal based on provided criteria.
+Proposals are reviewed by panelists from the academic and professional worlds who independently evaluate the proposal based on provided criteria.
 Proposals are grouped by topic area, and reviewers usually have some expertise in a related field.
 After independently reviewing the grants, reviewers meet to discuss their opinions, and reach consensus on funding recommendations.
 Each panel reviews about a dozen proposals in a particular sector area.

 What is the percentage of funded grants?

 The percentage of funded grants from the total applications varies from cycle to cycle.
-Over the past few years, there has been a 15-30% chance of getting funded by VentureWell.
+Over the past few years, there has been a 15%-30% chance of getting funded by VentureWell.

-Use of funds
+Use of Funds

 Will the grant funding be awarded directly to the PI?

 No, VentureWell grant funding is awarded to your college or university.
 Grant funds are administered by an institution’s Office of Sponsored Programs or an equivalent entity.
-Every institution works a bit differently, so we strongly encourage you to identify an administrative point of contact early, and work with that person to learn about your institution’s internal processes and procedures
+Every institution works a bit differently, so we strongly encourage you to identify an administrative point of contact early and work with that person to learn about your institution’s internal processes and procedures.

 If my team is funded, how can we use the grant funds?

-A detailed budget with justification, must be included in the grant application.
+A detailed budget with justification must be included in the grant application.
 Grant funds may be proposed for expenses related to curricular development and course or program realization.
 Any changes made in the proposed budget during the grant review process will be made clear in the grant award letter.
 Please see the program guidelines for the list of eligible and ineligible expenses.

 Can the grant funds be used for overhead?